Pediatric Nursing at the Upstate Golisano Children's Hospital

 The Pediatric Intensive Care Unit (PICU)

-The Pediatric Transport Service provides ICU level care and stabilization to critically ill infants and children in all of CNY and parts of northern Pennsylvania.
-A team of specially trained pediatric critical care nurses, pediatric trained respiratory therapists and paramedics, under the direction of a pediatric ICU physician, is on call 24 hours a day to transport seriously ill children from their local community hospitals to the Pediatric ICU at Upstate Golisano Children's Hospital for specialized care treatment.
+The Pediatric Critical Care Transport program provides ICU-level care and stabilization to critically ill infants and children within a 17-county referral area throughout Central New York and parts of northern Pennsylvania.
+A team of specially trained pediatric critical care nurses and respiratory therapists, under the direction of a pediatric critical care physician, is on call 24 hours a day to transport critically ill children from their local community hospitals to the Pediatric ICU at Upstate Golisano Children's Hospital for specialized care.

 Pediatric Surgical Care Unit

-Some of the surgical patient population can have complex care requirements that include central line care, pre-operative preparation, ostomy care, skin care, post-operative tubes, drains, and wound care.
+Some of the surgical patient population can have complex care requirements that include central line care, pre-operative preparation, ostomy care, skin care, post-operative tubes, drains, burn care and wound care management.
 Registered Nurses, Health Care Technicians, Unit Clerks, RN Case Management and other disciplines function as a team to care for this patient population through patient and family centered care.

 Pediatric Palliative Care Program